blhall195/NIMROD_1km_rain_radar_processor/README.md

 ![alt text](https://media4.giphy.com/media/6o7cOlJYROE9btfTVw/giphy.gif)

-Repo includes code that allows you to plot rainfall within a catchemnt area (red bounding box) on a bar chart.
+Repo also includes code that allows you to plot rainfall within a catchemnt area (red bounding box) on a bar chart.
 ![giphy](https://user-images.githubusercontent.com/30509293/112377662-f457fc00-8cdd-11eb-8776-e9a3db9a5a54.gif)